IkdanYT/Legal/Terms of Service.md

 # CoreGPT Terms of Service

-Last updated: August 2, 2023
+Last updated: February 18, 2024

 ## Using the Bot